AckerlyXu/heima/articles/virtual-machines/linux/sap-hana-overview-architecture.md

 For connection to SAP HANA on Azure (Large Instances), an Azure VNet must be connected through its VNet gateway using ExpressRoute to a customer&#39;s on-premises network.
 Also, it needs to be connected through a second ExpressRoute circuit to the HANA Large Instances located in an Azure Large Instance stamp.
 The VNet gateway will have at least two ExpressRoute connections, and both connections will share the maximum bandwidth of the VNet gateway.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Given the overall network traffic between the SAP application and database layers, only the HighPerformance or UltraPerformance gateway SKUs for VNets is supported for connecting to SAP HANA on Azure (Large Instances).

 ![Azure VNet connected to SAP HANA on Azure (Large Instances) and on-premises](./media/sap-hana-overview-architecture/image3-on-premises-infrastructure.png)

 ### Single SAP system

-The on-premises infrastructure shown above is connected through ExpressRoute into Azure, and the ExpressRoute circuit connects into a Microsoft Enterprise Edge Router (MSEE) (see [ExpressRoute technical overview](/documentation/articles/expressroute-introduction/)).
+The on-premises infrastructure shown above is connected through ExpressRoute into Azure, and the ExpressRoute circuit connects into a Microsoft Enterprise Edge Router (MSEE) (see [ExpressRoute technical overview](../../expressroute/expressroute-introduction.md)).
 Once established, that route connects into the Azure backbone, and all Azure regions are accessible.

-> [AZURE.NOTE]
+> [!NOTE]
 > For running SAP landscapes in Azure, connect to the MSEE closest to the Azure region in the SAP landscape.
 Azure Large Instance stamps are connected through dedicated MSEE devices to minimize network latency between Azure VMs in Azure IaaS and Large Instance stamps.

 The VNet gateway for the Azure VMs, hosting SAP application instances, is connected to that ExpressRoute circuit, and the same VNet is connected to a separate MSEE Router dedicated to connecting to Large Instance stamps.